bsky-watch/list-updater-template/README.md

 It is started automatically via GitHub Actions.
 You can view and adjust the workflow in `.github/workflows/run.yaml` file.
 By default it will run every 3 hours.
 Note that GitHub Actions provide a [free quota](https://docs.github.com/en/billing/managing-billing-for-your-products/managing-billing-for-github-actions/about-billing-for-github-actions#included-storage-and-minutes) of 2000 minutes per month.
 If, with your configuration file, a single run takes less than 8 minutes - it should fit nicely into that free quota.
 If it takes longer - you can reduce the frequency and/or set up a self-hosted runner.

+## Accuracy

+Where possible, it uses low-level `com.atproto.repo.listRecords` method to get the list of entries.
+For things that require records from many different accounts (e.g., a list of followers) it sends a query to AppView instead, and AppView may take blocks into account and not return you a complete list.

+You can minimize the possible impact of that by ensuring that your `DEFAULT` account is not discoverable:

+1) create a new Bluesky account that has no public association to you or the lists you plan to add
+2) do not use that account for anything else
+3) from time to time check the log of a run in the Actions tab, to ensure that DID or handle of that account don't appear there.